Interviews, tests and assessments give employers a chance to consider the following outstanding questions they'll have about hiring you:

 - Hold a mock interview – book a 45 minute mock interview with a careers consultant

-- Ask us questions – drop in to a 20 minute session to run through some key questions or concerns
+- Ask us questions – book a 20 minute session to run through some key questions or concerns

 Organisations select employees in a number of different ways.
 They will all be looking for someone who has the skills (competencies), abilities and personal qualities to do the job well but the method of selection used will vary from perhaps a single interview to an extended form of assessment generally known as an assessment centre.